rjduran/cm-code/node/hello-express/README.md

 # hello-express

-These examples demonstrate how to use the [Express](https://expressjs.com/) framework for building applications.
+These exercises provide a learning pathway for understanding the application of [Node.js](https://nodejs.org/en/) and the [Express Framework](https://expressjs.com/) for the development of interactive and connected devices.
 Node.js is required to use Express.

 ## Table of Contents